rodneylab/gatsby-functions-fauna/README.md

     Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+    Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby 3 tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._
+Learn more about using this tool in the [Gatsby 3 tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql).

-    Open the `my-mdx-blog-starter` directory in your code editor of choice and edit `src/pages/index.jsx`.
+    Open the `fauna-blog-comments` directory in your code editor of choice and edit `src/pages/index.jsx`.
 Save your changes and the browser will update in real time!

+4.  **Customise Config**

+    You will want to update the site `siteTitle` and `siteLanguage` in `config/website.js`.
+These data are fed through to site meta tags are helpful to site users with accessibility needs.

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby 3 project.

     .
+    ├── config/website.js
     ├── cypress
     ├── node_modules
     ├── src